-The Colorado Trust has several ways by which grants are made, depending on the funding strategy, rationale and more.
+The Colorado Trust has several ways by which grants are made, depending on the funding initiative, rationale and more.

 The Colorado Trust periodically issues requests for proposals (RFP) or requests for applications (RFA).
 In such cases, The Colorado Trust welcomes responses from eligible organizations and entities across Colorado (see below for more information).

 When a competitive funding opportunity is available, a detailed RFP or RFA with related instructions and application deadlines is posted to the home page of our website.
-Sign up to be automatically notified by email of future funding opportunities, and visit our funding strategies page for more details and descriptions of current initiatives.
+Sign up to be automatically notified by email of future funding opportunities, and visit our funding initiatives page for more details and descriptions of current initiatives.

 The following types of organizations are eligible to apply for Colorado Trust funding opportunities: